Agra: Media

 Agra is home to the Dainik Jagran newspaper, the most read Hindi newspaper in India.
-Other widely read papers include Amar Ujala, Rajasthan Patrika, Aaj, Hindustan, The Sea Express, "daily Amar Bharti", Deepsheel Bharat, DLA.
+Other widely read papers include Amar Ujala, Rajasthan Patrika, Aaj, Hindustan, The Sea Express, daily Amar Bharti, Deepsheel Bharat, and DLA.
 The English dailies published are The Times of India, Hindustan Times, Economic Times, and The Pioneer.
-The Urdy dailies published are Prabhanjan Sanket, and Inksaaf.
+The Urdy dailies published are Prabhanjan Sanket and Inksaaf.
 There is also the Hindi and English mixed newspaper tabloid I-Next.

 State-owned All India Radio has a local station in Agra which transmits various programs of mass interest.
-There are four private FM radio stations, 92.7 BIG FM (Reliance Broadcast Network Limited), 93.7 Fever FM, 94.5 Tadka FM and Radio City 91.9 FM.
+There are four private FM radio stations, 92.7 BIG FM (Reliance Broadcast Network Limited), 93.7 Fever FM, 94.5 Tadka FM, and Radio City 91.9 FM.
 There is a community Radio Station 90.4 FM.